‘The Green Intervention’, Hong Kong Central Market, 2016 + [ second prize awarded ]

 Total Area : 40,900 m2

-For this project, KIM MIN JAE ARCHITECTS have chosen ‘Hong Kong’ where is one of the most densely populated city in the world.
-Here, architecturally and urbanely, I focused on how to make a sustainable intervention in Central, a district of Hong Kong Island.
-In this district, there are rows of skyscrapers including the office buildings, shopping malls and residential apartments with rapid economic growth in the past 100 years.
-Hong Kong is suffering a severe housing shortage and a low percentage of green space and common space.
-To solve these problems, a new urban model above the existing building rooftop was proposed.
+For this project, KMJ+A have selected Hong Kong, one of the most densely populated cities in the world.
+Our focus has been on how to implement sustainable interventions in Central, a district on Hong Kong Island.
+This district is characterized by its rows of skyscrapers, which include office buildings, shopping malls, and residential apartments, all of which have contributed to rapid economic growth over the past century.
+However, Hong Kong is currently grappling with a severe housing shortage and a low percentage of green and common spaces.
+To address these problems, we have proposed a new urban model that builds upon the existing rooftops.

 The Choice of Crisis Architecture

-Central Market which is the first wet market in Hong Kong is located in the central of Hong Kong.
-The market building has historically several architectural styles.
-And the latest BAUHAUS structure was completed in 1938.
-Basically, the market is a 4 store reinforced concrete structure and contains 200 booths inside.
-The main architectural character is spacious space with a central court, high ceiling and window walls for natural light and ventilation.
-In 1994, the western part of its second floor was converted into the ‘central escalator link alley shopping arcade’.
-This pedestrian corridor is linked by two footbridges to Hang Seng Bank New Headquarters Building and Central Elevated Walkway, and another footbridge to the Central-Mid-Levels escalator.
-Namely, the market building plays a key role as a public node connecting between Central and Mid-Levels dynamically.
-The building is a historically, architecturally and urbanely important place and for that reason the issue of whether to demolish or refurbish the existing market building has been debated for years.
-The most recent decision is leaning in favor of supporting the refurbishment.
+The Central Market, Hong Kong’s first wet market, is situated in the heart of the city.
+This market building showcases several architectural styles throughout its history, with the latest BAUHAUS structure having been completed in 1938.
+Essentially, the market is a four-story reinforced concrete structure housing 200 booths.
+Its architectural hallmark is the spaciousness, featuring a central court, high ceilings, and window walls that allow for natural light and ventilation.
+In 1994, the market’s western second floor was transformed into the ‘Central Escalator Link Alley Shopping Arcade.’
+This pedestrian corridor is connected by two footbridges to the Hang Seng Bank New Headquarters Building and the Central Elevated Walkway, and another footbridge leads to the Central-Mid-Levels escalator.
+Consequently, the market building is a key public node, dynamically linking Central and Mid-Levels.
+The building holds historical, architectural, and urban significance, sparking a longstanding debate on whether to demolish or refurbish it.
+The most recent decision favors refurbishment.

 Solution as ‘Urban Vertical Green Node’

-Coexistence and Separation of Two Circulation
+Coexistence and Separation of Two Circulations

 Residential Programs as Livable Community